Hessian Industries

 Skills

-Acoustic PNT, mesh networking, hydrophones, undersea C2, software-defined decoders, triangulation, rapid prototyping, marine hardware, machining, defense technology
+Acoustic PNT, mesh networking, hydrophones, undersea C2, software-defined decoders, triangulation, rapid prototyping, marine hardware, machining, defence technology, on-prem software, acoustic engineering… and a bit of sneaking into places to test the tech.